cculianu/bch-functions/readme.md

 The virtual machine (VM) is modified to add a new data structure: the `Function Table` is a data structure (such as a map or sparse array) that holds immutable byte vectors; it maps each defined function identifier to an immutable function body (the byte vector).

-Due to VM limits, the function table does not exceed [Maximum Cumulative Depth](#maximum-cumulative-depth-max_cumulative_depth) in length/count, and the function table's held byte vectors do not exceed the the [Stack Element Length Limit](https://github.com/bitjson/bch-vm-limits?#increased-stack-element-length-limit).
+Due to VM limits, the function table does not exceed [Maximum Cumulative Depth](#maximum-cumulative-depth-max_cumulative_depth) in length/count, and the function table's held byte vectors do not exceed the [Stack Element Length Limit](https://github.com/bitjson/bch-vm-limits?#increased-stack-element-length-limit).

 #### Defined Function Count